cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ## Effect of upgrades

 Blockchains are paused at the block height of an adopted plan.
 This initiates the upgrade process.
 The upgrade process itself may include switching to a new binary that is relatively small to download and install, or it may include an extensive data reorganization process.
-In either case, the validator stops processing blocks until it completes the process.
-When the handler is satisfied with the completeness degree of the upgrade, the validator resumes processing blocks.
+The validator stops processing blocks until it completes the process in either case.
+The validator resumes processing blocks when the handler is satisfied with the completeness degree of the upgrade.
 From a user perspective, this appears as a pause and resumes with the new version.

 ## Application-specific

-The SideCar, handler, and store loader are application-specific.
+The `SideCar`, handler, and store loader are application-specific.
 At each block, the Cosmos SDK checks for a plan that should be executed before processing block transactions.
 If none exists, then processing continues as usual.
-If a plan is scheduled to run, then the Cosmos SDK pauses normal processing and loads the SideCar.
-When the SideCar is finished it loads the handler and, optionally, the store loader.
+If a plan is scheduled to run, then the Cosmos SDK pauses normal processing and loads the `SideCar`.
+When the SideCar is finished it loads the handler and optionally the store loader.

 Application developers build implementations of those components that are tailored to their application and use case.